 \section{Abstract}

-Understanding the heterogeneous role of individuals for large-scale information spreading is essential to manage online behaviour as well as its potential offline consequences.
+Understanding the heterogeneous role of individuals in large-scale information spreading is essential to manage online behavior as well as its potential offline consequences.
 To this end, most existing studies from diverse research domains focus on the disproportionate role played by highly-connected ``hub" individuals.
-However, we demonstrate here that information spreading in online social media is best understood and predicted by simultaneously uncovering two individual-level behavioural traits: influence and susceptibility.
+However, we demonstrate here that information superspreaders in online social media are best understood and predicted by simultaneously considering two individual-level behavioral traits: influence and susceptibility.
 Specifically, we derive a nonlinear network-based algorithm to quantify individuals' influence and susceptibility from multiple spreading event data.
-By applying the algorithm to large-scale data from Twitter and Weibo, we demonstrate that both individuals' influence and susceptibility are key determinants of peer-to-peer information propagation: neglecting one of the two properties leads to sub-optimal propagation predictions.
-Besides, we show that both properties are needed to accurately identify superspreaders of information, which challenges common assumptions in studies on influential individuals in social networks.
+By applying the algorithm to large-scale data from Twitter and Weibo, we demonstrate that individuals' estimated influence and susceptibility scores enable predictions of future superspreaders above and beyond network centrality, and reveal new insights on the network position of the superspreaders.